Jump back to chapter selection.

 E=12k(Pk2+ωk2Qk2).

-This corresponds to a set of independent harmonic oscillators labelled by the wave vectors k, as we have seen in Sect.??.
-We now turn to the step of canonical quantisation replacing the variables (Pk,Qk)(P^k,Q^k) which satisfy the standard commutation relation,
+This corresponds to a set of independent harmonic oscillators labelled by the wave vectors k, as seen in the discussion of lattice vibrations.
+We now turn to the step of canonical quantisation, replacing the classical variables (Qk,Pk) with operators (Q^k,P^k) which satisfy the standard commutation relation,

 [Q^k,P^k]=iδk,k